Diving Pattaya Has Its Secrets, Read on to Discover 3 Things You Never Knew About Diving in Pattaya.

 3) Dolphins in the Gulf of Thailand

-As you walk around Pattaya, you will see that Pattaya is a city of Dolphin motif.
+As you walk around Pattaya, you will see that Pattaya is a city of the Dolphin motif.
 You see Dolphins on lamp posts, roundabouts, signs, and status.
 Can you see Dolphins whilst scuba diving?
 The answer is YES!
 For a few months each year Dolphin grace divers in Pattaya with their presence.

 Thought to be coming down from the estuaries further north, they often are seen around Koh Sak Island and the HTMS Kut shipwreck and are very friendly.
 Often spotted by boats from the surface although they have been known to follow dive groups for a majority of the dive and even stay with the divers during safety stops until the divers leave the waters!
 So special and truly amazing.